 One thing that most hearing people don’t realize when they are considering whether they want to hire an interpreter “for their Deaf patient/client” is….
-The interpreter is for BOTH the hearing individual, and the Deaf individual.
+The hearing person needs the interpreter just as much as the Deaf individual does.
 COMMUNICATION GOES BOTH WAYS.
-Without the interpreter, the hearing person isn’t gong to completely understand what the Deaf person is saying, and vice versa.
+Without the interpreter, the hearing person will not completely understand what the Deaf person is saying, and vice versa.
 I can’t tell you how many times we have been contacted after that first appointment, and the Doctor’s Office/Business Entity just raved about how well and smooth the process was!
-That is typically the beginning of a great relationship between the entity and their Deaf consumer/employee.
+That is typically the beginning of a great relationship between the entity and its Deaf consumer/employee.

 Most people want to do the right thing, but they aren’t familiar enough with the process or how to go about securing a Certified Sign Language Interpreter.
 Perhaps THAT explains why we’ve seen an influx of FAKE INTERPRETERS in the news lately….or have Sign Language Interpreters finally reached a point of notoriety?